wiseNhammer/middleman-wordpress/README.md

 ## License

-Copyright (c) 2015 Nickolas Kenyeres.
+Copyright (c) 2015 Wise & Hammer.
 Middleman-WordPress is free software and may be redistributed under the terms specified in the [license](LICENSE.md).